srogmann/JBLOOMz/README.md

 A consolation is the loading of the model at the beginning which is fast.

+When this Java implementation needs about 15 seconds to generate "我在Java中写程序。</s>" (bloomz-560), pytorch and 🤗 Transformers do that in less than one second on the same machine, without using the GPU!

+Using the model bloomz-3b pytorch needs 3 seconds, Java about 82 seconds and about 13 - 14 GB heap space.

 ## Getting a model

 You can get a lot of interesting [models](https://huggingface.co/models?pipeline_tag=text-generation&sort=trending) at [Hugging Face](https://huggingface.co/).
 You can use git or write a tiny python script to download a model, see [Downloading models](https://huggingface.co/).